Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Spectra Estimation of Graphs in .

-A directed graph is \textit{strongly connected} if there is a path (possibly of length zero) from each vertex of the graph to every other vertex.
-The \textit{strongly connected components} of $G=(V,E)$ are its maximal strongly connected subgraphs.
-Moreover, its vertex set $V=\{v_1,\dots,v_n\}$ can always be labeled in such a way that $M(G)$ has the following triangular block structure
+A directed graph is \textit{strongly connected} if there is a path from each vertex of the graph to every other vertex.
+The \textit{strongly connected components} of $G=(V,E,\omega)$ are its maximal strongly connected subgraphs.
+Moreover, the vertex set $V=\{v_1,\dots,v_n\}$ of $G$ can always be labeled in such a way that $M(G)$ has the triangular block structure

-where $\mathbb{S}_i(G)$ is a strongly connected component of $G$ and $*$ are block matrices with possibly nonzero entries (see \cite{Horn85} or \cite{Varga09} for more details).
+where $\mathbb{S}_i(G)$ is a strongly connected component of $G$ and $*$ are block matrices with possibly nonzero entries (see \cite{Brualdi91}, \cite{Horn85}, or \cite{Varga09} for more details).

 As the strongly connected components of a graph are unique then for $G\in\mathbb{G}^n$ we define